IBM-Watson/design-guide/CONTRIBUTING.md

 * Before creating a new issue, perform a [cursory search](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aissue+user%3Aibm-watson+) to see if a similar issue has already been submitted.
 * You can create an issue [here](https://github.com/IBM-Watson/design-library/issues).
 Please include as many details as possible in your report, and consider using our [Emoji cheatsheet](#emoji-cheatsheet) to categorize your issue.
 * Please include the version of the Design Library you are using/viewing
+* Do not open a [pull request](#pull-requests) to resolve an issue without first receiving feedback from a `collaborator` or `owner` and having them agree on a solution forward.
+* Include screenshots and animated GIFs whenever possible; they are immensely helpful.
 * When submitting a browser bug, please include the browser, version, operating system, and operating system version.
-* Include screenshots and animated GIFs whenever possible; they are immensely helpful.
+* When submitting an update to or a new feature, pattern, guideline, etc… we prefer to see user research associated with the suggestion including testing methods, results, and sample size, whenever possible.
+This allows us to make more user-centered decisions and cut through assumptions and individual preferences.

 ## Pull Requests